hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 note:

-* Our restaurant is not your basic restaurant, though.
+* But our restaurant is not a very good one.
 * Things go wrong here.

 Hand-drawn by my wife, btw!
 She's awesome! (opposites attract, I guess, my drawing has always been terrible, that's why I went into IT)